Parallel spinor flows on three-dimensional Cauchy hypersurfaces: Introduction

 \section{Introduction}

-This paper is devoted to the study of the evolution problem posed by a parallel real and irreducible spinor field defined on a globally hyperbolic Lorentzian four-manifold $(M,g)$.
+This paper is devoted to the study of the evolution problem posed by a parallel real and irreducible spinor defined on a globally hyperbolic Lorentzian four-manifold $(M,g)$.
 This problem is well-posed by the results of Leistner and Lichewski, who proved the statement in arbitrary dimension \cite{Lischewski:2015cya,LeistnerLischewski}.
-Existence of a parallel spinor field is obstructed since it implies $(M,g)$ to be a solution of Einstein equations with pure radiation type of energy momentum tensor \cite{Mars}.
-This fact connects the study of parallel real spinors to the study of globally hyperbolic Lorentzian manifolds satisfying a given curvature condition, which has been a fundamental problem in global Lorentzian geometry since the seminal work of G. Mess \cite{Mess}, see \cite{BonsanteSeppi} and references therein for more details.
+Existence of such a parallel spinor field is obstructed since it implies $(M,g)$ to be a solution of Einstein equations with pure radiation type of energy momentum tensor \cite{Mars}.
+This fact, which translates into a curvature condition on the underlying globally hyperbolic Lorentzian four-manifold, relates the study of parallel real spinors to the study of globally hyperbolic Lorentzian manifolds satisfying a given curvature condition, which has been a fundamental problem in global Lorentzian geometry since the seminal work of G. Mess \cite{Mess,BonsanteSeppi}.